 - 1 Teaspoon Garlic Powder

 - 1/2 Teaspoon Ground Pepper

-Remove plastic from the cheese, and roll the cheese on the bacon and chives plate, pressing these ingredients evenly into the edge of your cheese log.
+- Coat.
+Toss to combine the remaining bacon and chives on a large plate.
+Remove plastic from the cheese, and roll the cheese on the bacon and chives plate, pressing to adhere along the edges.

-Cheese log can be served with crackers immediately, but is best when it’s able to firm up slightly.
-To do this place it in the fridge for 1 hour.
+- Enjoy!
+Cheese log can be served with crackers immediately but is best when it’s able to firm up slightly -- about 1 hour in the fridge will do.
 Enjoy!